nuprl/tag-sound/gf-icfp-2018/talk/README.txt

 The star means these languages put restrictions on the untyped code.
 In short, every value comes with a type, so its possible to check types at a boundary with a subtyping test.

+Next up is E for erasure.
+As the name suggests, the erasure semantics ignores types at runtime, so all three examples go through despite the apparent type mismatch.
+Many systems implement the erasure semantics.
+To its credit, it adds the benefits of static type checking and type-based IDE tools and its very easy to add this semantics to an existing language --- just use the existing language!

 With that, we've just about organized the names we started with.
 There are three missing ---- and here they are, StrongScript Pyret and Thorn fall between a